 I was talking to a friend about a relationship I’d been in at university and she asked if I regretted it.
-I replied that I did (and do) but only in the way I regret every decision preceding and following it as well, then I thought of the poem ‘As Bad as a Mile’ by Philip Larkin:
+I replied that I did (and do) but only in the way I regret every decision preceding and following it as well.
+And then I thought of the poem ‘As Bad as a Mile’ by Philip Larkin:

 Watching the shied core

 Shows less and less of luck, and more and more

 Of failure spreading back up the arm

 Earlier and earlier, the unraised hand calm,

 It’s ur-Larkin (or I should say urgh-Larkin)—depressing, fatalistic, quiescent—and yet I’ve always been drawn to its depiction of failure.
 Each word feels grimly preordained: there’s ‘shied’, with its echo of postlapsarian shyness/shame; ‘striking’, as in out rather than lucky; ‘skidding’, which speaks for itself; ‘spreading’, which connotes illness or Larkin’s previously-sighted green leaves of grief; and ‘unbitten’ which, in this case, transforms “once bitten, twice shy” into “once bitten, forever shied”.
 Every note rings with disappointment.